jhund/filterrific/pages/action_view_api.md

 * Reset the filter settings.

 Filterrific works best with AJAX updates.
-The library comes with form observers for jQuery, and a spinner to indicate that the list is being refreshed.
+The library comes with form observers for jQuery and an AJAX spinner.

 Please see below for all the view files involved: